WebAssembly/spec/spectec/test-prose/TEST.md

 - the storage type packtype is valid if:
   - packtype is valid.

-Structtype_ok
+Comptype_ok
-- the structure type fieldtype* is valid if:
+- the composite type comptype is valid if:
+  - Either:
+    - comptype is (STRUCT fieldtype*).
     - For all fieldtype in fieldtype*:
       - the field type fieldtype is valid.

-Arraytype_ok
+  - Or:
-- the array type fieldtype is valid if:
+    - comptype is (ARRAY fieldtype).
     - fieldtype is valid.

-Functype_ok
+  - Or:
-- the function type t_1* -> t_2* is valid if:
+    - comptype is (FUNC t_1* -> t_2*).
     - the result type t_1* is valid.
     - the result type t_2* is valid.

-Comptype_ok
-- the composite type comptype is valid if:
-  - Either:
-    - comptype is (STRUCT structtype).
-    - the structure type structtype is valid.
-  - Or:
-    - comptype is (ARRAY arraytype).
-    - the array type arraytype is valid.
-  - Or:
-    - comptype is (FUNC functype).
-    - the function type functype is valid.

 Comptype_ok/struct
-- the composite type (STRUCT structtype) is valid if:
+- the composite type (STRUCT fieldtype*) is valid if:
+  - For all fieldtype in fieldtype*:
-  - the structure type structtype is valid.
+    - the field type fieldtype is valid.

 Comptype_ok/array
-- the composite type (ARRAY arraytype) is valid if:
+- the composite type (ARRAY fieldtype) is valid if:
-  - the array type arraytype is valid.
+  - the field type fieldtype is valid.

 Comptype_ok/func
-- the composite type (FUNC functype) is valid if:
+- the composite type (FUNC t_1* -> t_2*) is valid if:
+  - the result type t_1* is valid.
-  - the function type functype is valid.
+  - the result type t_2* is valid.

 Subtype_ok
 - the sub type (SUB FINAL? (_IDX x)* comptype) is valid for the type index (OK x_0) if: